PyVRP/PyVRP/docs/source/dev/supported_vrplib_fields.rst

       Route durations are assumed to be unconstrained if this section is not present.

    ``VEHICLES_UNIT_DISTANCE_COST_SECTION``
-      Cost per distance unit for each vehicle.
+      Cost per distance unit travelled for each vehicle.
       Unit distance costs are assumed to be one if this section is not present.